Fusion-Power-Plant-Framework/bluemira/README.md

 Please see the [guidelines for contributing to bluemira](CONTRIBUTING.md).

-In addition to the dependencies for installation, the following tools are useful for developing ``bluemira``:

-* Sphinx
-* Black

 Tests are run with `pytest`.
-To run the unit tests:
+To run the main tests:

 ```shell
 pytest
 ```

----

-If you don't have ``PROCESS`` installed then you'll need to edit `tests/test_reactor.py`.

-Change the line `"process_mode": "read"` to `"process_mode": "mock"`.

-For more information on PROCESS please see [here](https://ccfe.ukaea.uk/resources/process/)

----

 To run all the tests: